Invest in your local community with trees

 Award-winning architect firm, Rivington Street Studio, is one of a growing number of companies investing in their local community by funding the planting of street trees.
 It’s a great way to give something back to your immediate neighbourhood.

-Rivington Street Studio has joined Trees for Streets as a Corporate Sponsor, helping fund five new trees in nearby street in the London Borough of Tower Hamlets.
+Rivington Street Studio has joined Trees for Streets as a Corporate Sponsor, helping fund five new trees in a nearby street in the London Borough of Tower Hamlets.

 A boost for the local environment